 TGm Editor: Please make the changes as shown below to the following paragraph in this section:

-The PSMP Group Address ID (B21 to B63) subfield contains the 43 least significant bits (LSBs) of a 48 bit MAC address.
+The PSMP Group Address ID (B21 to B63) subfield contains MAC_ADDR[5:47] of a 48 bit MAC address.
 Use of this subfield is described in 10.30.2.8 (PSMP group addressed transmission rules).
-B63 contains the LSB of the group address (considering the Individual/Group bit to be the most significant bit (MSB)).
+B63 contains bit 47 of the group address.

 Multicast Diagnostics request[#1300]